Nether Poppleton: History

 In 972, the village was recorded as "Popeltun" in a list made for Archbishop of York Oswald of Church property lost in the wars earlier in the century, and in the Domesday Book as "Popletune".
 The villages and lands were given by Osbern De Arches to the Abbot of St Mary's in York.
 It was, therefore, under the ecclesiastical rule of the Parish of St Mary-Bishophill Junior.

 During the reign of Richard II, the village was the scene of the murder of a mayor of York.

 In 1644, the 25,000-strong Scottish and Parliament armies, led by the Earl of Manchester, laid siege to the city of York.
 To facilitate communications, they built a "bridge of boats" at Poppleton.
 This bridge was eventually taken by Prince Rupert and his Royalist forces, but he subsequently lost the battle at Marston Moor.

 The village benefited from the growth in the railways in the 19th century when the York, Knaresborough and Harrogate Railway routed its line through Poppleton and built a station.

-On 22 January 1876, the village became the birthplace of Flora Sandes, the only woman to be officially enlisted during the First World War.
+On 22 January 1876, the village was the birthplace of Flora Sandes, the only woman to be officially enlisted during the First World War.

 The village was historically part of the West Riding of Yorkshire until 1974.
 It was then a part of the Borough of Harrogate in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 Time Team Dig 2004

-In June 2004, the British broadcaster Channel 4 made an episode of its archaeological programme Time Team in the village in association with Yorkshire Wessex Archaeology to investigate the origins of the village based near some of the earthenworks around the village, especially near the church and Manor Farm.
+In June 2004, the British broadcaster Channel 4, in association with Yorkshire Wessex Archaeology, made an episode of its archaeological programme Time Team in the village to investigate the origins of the village.
+The dig was based near some of the earthenworks around the village, especially near the church and Manor Farm.

-In total, 12 trenches were dug in addition to 32 test pits dug by the local population.
+In total, 12 trenches were dug, along with 32 test pits dug by the local population on the first day of the three-day dig.
 The dig found evidence that there had been a monastic building in the village that was dated AD 450–850 and a formerly-unknown Tudor manor.